ccaglak/phptools.nvim/readme.md

           enable = true, -- default:true; false only if you have a UI enhancement plugin fzf = false -- default:false; tests requires fzf used only in tests module otherwise there might long list  of tests
         },
-        create = false, -- default:false autorun PhpTools Create when creating a new php file drupal_autoloader = { -- delete if you dont use it scan_paths = { "/web/modules/contrib/" }, -- Paths to scan for modules
+        drupal_autoloader = { -- delete if you dont use it
+          scan_paths = { "/web/modules/contrib/" }, -- Paths to scan for modules
           root_markers = { ".git" },                -- Project root markers